WEST HOLLYWOOD — In the 1960s and 70s, the Los Angeles Police Department made life miserable for the LGBTQ community.

 In 1970, three gay men stood up to the police and decided to do what was unthinkable at the time — They organized a Gay Pride parade in Hollywood.

 Bob Humphries (founder of the United States Mission), Morris Kight (a founder of the Gay Liberation Front), and Troy Perry (founder of the Metropolitan Community Church) came up with the idea as a way to commemorate the one-year anniversary of the Stonewall Riots in New York City.
 At The Stonewall Inn, a neighborhood gay bar, New York police terrorized and persecuted the LGBTQ clientele.
-After one bar raid too many, black and Latino transgender women pushed back against the police and had a rebellion on June 28, 1969.
+After one gay bar raid too many, the community pushed back against the police and had a rebellion on June 28, 1969.

 The Los Angeles Police Commission and Police Chief Ed Davis, who publicly called gay people “fairies,” made numerous efforts to prevent the parade from happening though various permits and fees.
 (The above video includes a letter from Davis criticizing the LGBTQ community.)